-Many students will have special educational needs (SEN) at some point during their school life.
-These can range from temporary to more permanent needs.
+Some children will have special education needs (SEN) at some point during their school life.
+These might be temporary to permanent needs.